About the Oh Lab

 Professor Oh’s research addresses pressing challenges in the Water-Energy Nexus and in health by designing innovative membranes for energy-efficient separations, energy storage, and biomedical devices.
 In particular, her group designs highly selective functional polymers, develops processing methods for new structures, and explores the effect of polymer’s chemical and physical structures on transport in polymers.
 These fundamental studies are critical for designing membranes for liquid, gas and vapor separations, resource recovery and recycling, chemical and biochemical manufacturing, environmental remediation, energy storage and health-related devices.

-Prof. Oh is the elected co-chair of the Gordon Research Conference (GRC) on Membranes: Materials and Processes (2024 – 2026) and the GRC on Chemical Separations (2026 – 2028).
-She serves on the Board of Directors for the North American Membrane Society (NAMS) (2024 –) and is the co-editor of the ACS Macromolecules and Macro Letters’ Collection on “Polymer Physics of Separation Membranes.”
+Prof. Oh is the elected co-chair of the Gordon Research Conference (GRC) on Membranes: Materials and Processes (2024 – 2026) and the GRC on Chemical Separations (2027 – 2029).
+She serves on the Board of Directors for the North American Membrane Society (NAMS) (2024 –) and the Editorial Advisory Board for the ACS Macromolecules (2025 -).
+She is also the co-editor of the ACS Macromolecules and ACS Macro Letters’ Collection on “Polymer Physics of Separation Membranes.”

 Meet the imagineers at the Oh Lab